cadeyrn/newtaboverride/README.md

 ### Features

 - change the new tab page to whatever web accesible URL you like
-- use a blank page as new tab page
-- use about:home, the default home page of Firefox, as new tab page
 - use your current home page as new tab page
 - use any color as background color for the new tab page
 - store a local HTML file in the add-on's storage and use the content as new tab content